- Get the help & results you deserve

 - If the accident was in the last three years

 - If you have suffered injury and/or been off work as a result of the accident

 - If you are out of pocket for miscellaneous expenses

 We are personal injury experts and have one of the largest personal injury departments in Scotland with over 25 personal injury specialists covering the whole of Scotland and we offer a no win no fee.

 Get in touch with our Specialist Team

-We provide a free initial consultation and you can contact us by filling out the claims form below with details of your accident/injury or:
+We provide an initial consultation and you can contact us by filling out the claims form below with details of your accident/injury or:

 We're specialists you can trust

 We are accredited by the Association of Personal Injury Lawyers and the Law Society of Scotland's Personal Injury Accreditation Scheme

 What types of accidents can my employer be at fault for?